 We are fortunate to have received a donation from our local Borough Councillors which has enabled us to purchase an iPad specifically to enhance our Work Experience provision.
 Visit our Work Experience page to find out more...

 We were delighted to welcome representatives from Wooden Spoon Charity who have kindly donated £12,500 towards the Science Rooms project and Stoke by Nayland Golf Club Senior Men's team for donating £4,413 towards that total. £750 has also been received from Barclays Bank who match funded the generous individual contribution made by golfer Peter Jay.
 A further £8500 has been promised to purchase a vacuum former and a laser cutter for the new technology classroom when it is complete.

 We are extremely grateful for this support which had already had a really positive impact on teaching and learning in the Science for our pupils.
 Prefects, governors and staff hosted our visitors to cut the ribbon as part of our official 'opening' of the new room.

 We support this charity by recycling unwanted clothing, toys and bric a brac - The school regularly passes on items that are brought in.
-We are extremely grateful for the regular monthly funding to support extra curricular activities in addition the charity is support the year 9 residential trip with a £1500 donation.
+We are extremely grateful for the regular monthly funding to support extra curricular activities as well as one off contributions towards the residential trips.